-Since our arrival here in London, we have moved around quite a bit and already lived in 4 different houses… But it is time again for some change!
+Since our arrival here in England, we have moved around quite a bit and already lived in 4 different houses… But it is time again for some change!
 Our apartment is currently filled with boxes, because -yes- we’re moving again.

 Where we are going?
 It might surprise you!